-"significantly higher odds of smoking initiation . . . and past 30-day combusted cigarette use . . . among youth who had used ENDS as compared to youth who had not...."
+FDA also noted the data documenting a risk of progression from e-cigarettes to other tobacco products.
+2-ER-14-15.
+In its TPL Review, FDA cited a "systematic review and meta-analysis that summarized nine prospective cohort studies" finding "significantly higher odds of smoking initiation . . . and past 30-day combusted cigarette use . . . among youth who had used ENDS as compared to youth who had not...."
 Id.
 A 2018 report by the National Academies of Sciences, Engineering, and Medicine, cited in the TPL Review, found "substantial evidence that ENDS use increases [the] risk of ever using combusted tobacco cigarettes among youth and young adults."
-ER-21.
-Thus, the threat of flavored e-cigarettes is not just a short-term health threat; it also is a threat to a young person's future health by increasing the risk of progression to a lifetime of addiction to even more hazardous tobacco products.
+2-ER-15.
+Petitioner's own literature review found that there is "some evidence [to] suggest that e-cigarette use is likely to induce conventional cigarette smoking."
+3-ER-484.
+Thus, the threat of flavored e-cigarettes is not just a shortterm health threat; it also is a threat to a young person's future health by increasing the risk of progression to a lifetime of addiction to even more hazardous tobacco products.